A Virtual Pinhole Camera Model

 Computing the Canvas Size and the Canvas Coordinates

-We insisted a lot in the previous section on the fact that the canvas could be anywhere along the camera's local z-axis because that position affects the canvas size.
-When the distance between the eye and the canvas decreases, the canvas gets smaller, and when that distance increases, it gets bigger.
+In the previous section, we emphasized the fact that the canvas's position along the camera's local z-axis affects its size.
+When the distance between the eye and the canvas decreases, the canvas gets smaller; conversely, when that distance increases, it gets larger.
 The bottom-left and top-right coordinates of the canvas are directly linked to the canvas size.
-Once we know the size, computing these coordinates is trivial, considering that the canvas (or screen) is centered on the origin of the image plane coordinate system.
-Why are these coordinates important?
-Because they can be used to easily check whether a point projected on the image plane lies within the canvas and is, therefore, visible to the camera.
-Two points are projected onto the canvas in figures 5, 6, and 7.
-One of them (P1') is within the canvas limits and visible to the camera.
-The other (P2') is outside the boundaries and is thus invisible.
-When we both know the canvas coordinates and the projected coordinates, testing if the point is visible is simple.
+Once we know the size, computing these coordinates is straightforward, considering the canvas (or screen) is centered on the origin of the image plane coordinate system.
+These coordinates are crucial because they allow us to easily check whether a point projected on the image plane lies within the canvas and is, therefore, visible to the camera.
+Figures 5, 6, and 7 project two points onto the canvas.
+One of them (P1') is within the canvas limits and visible to the camera, while the other (P2') is outside the boundaries and thus invisible.
+Knowing both the canvas coordinates and the projected coordinates makes testing the visibility of the point simple.

-Let's see how we can mathematically compute these coordinates.
-In the second chapter of this lesson, we gave the equation to compute the canvas size (we will assume that the canvas is a square for now, as in figures 3, 4, and 6):
+Let's explore how to mathematically compute these coordinates.
+In the second chapter of this lesson, we presented the equation to compute the canvas size (assuming the canvas is square as depicted in Figures 3, 4, and 6):

 Camera to World and World to Camera Matrix